globalplex/globalplex.org/src/pages/services.md

   title: Our Services
   subtitle: Training to help you discover and develop your potential
 content:
-  - title: Leadership & Management
+  - title: Leadership and Management
     subtitle: Develop future-proof leaders through training on core, timeless leadership skills
     cards:
       - image: img/services-leading.png